mia-ktlk/ARboretum/README.md

 ![varus](/assets/img/example_ar.png)

-### How ~~tough~~ smart are ya
+### How ~~tough~~ smart are ya (Explaing the education levels)

+A lot of games these days have difficulty sliders.
+While this isn't a video game, it's on a screen so basically close enough.

+Because greenhouses, parks, and other related learning centers are open to all ages, the exhibits need to be engaging to all ages as well.
+To ensure we met this goal, every topic has 3 educational levels: Beginner, intermediate, and Advanced.

+#### Beginner
-For the younger visitors and those overwhelmed by the greeness of thier plants there is the beginner track.
-These lessons will feature a quick introduction to the plant featured in the lesson
+For the younger visitors (or those overwhelmed by the greeness of thier plants) there is the beginner track.
+These lessons will feature a quick introduction to either the plant featured in the lesson or a well known topic associated with it.
+For example our beginner peanut exhibit shows what the inside of a peanut looks like with the various components labeled to help facilitate learning.

+#### Intermediate
+The intermediate track is the goldilocks, the materials featured likely either are about things you've never heard of OR go further into depth than you may have been aware.

+#### Expert
+This one is for the nerds (*yes you!*).
+If you thought you couldn't get enough of plants, this topic may change your mind.
+Learning materials will be indepth and require a background in biology, chemistry, or both.

+# Thank you
+Thanks for checking out our project, we hope you enjoy using it!